devEMEL/reown-minter/README.md

-# SCROLL MINTER
+# REOWN MINTER
 ## Vision
 To democratize the creation and distribution of NFTs.

 ## Description
-Scroll Minter is a platform that allows users to easily create their own NFT collections.
+Reown Minter is a platform that allows users to easily create their own NFT collections.
 Once created, users can mint unique NFTs from these collections, empowering creators and providing collectors with a variety of NFTs to explore.

 ## Contract Information
 Factory Contract: [0x68df4D3380823335e69909Bd4E2a17E93093Ee77](https://sepolia.scrollscan.com/address/0x68df4d3380823335e69909bd4e2a17e93093ee77) (deployed and verified on scroll sepolia network)